© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ightham Mote Medieval moated site is a scheduled monument protected by Historic England under reference 1013120.
 View the official record →

-Ightham Mote is a medieval moated manor house situated in Kent, England, dating primarily from the fourteenth century with substantial later medieval additions and modifications.
+Ightham Mote is a medieval moated manor house situated in the Weald of Kent, first documented in the fourteenth century and substantially developed thereafter.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013120.

 Ightham Mote Medieval moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013120.